ruimaranhao/MLND/smartcab/README.md

 This will run the `agent.py` file and execute your agent code.

-## Task 1: Implement a Basic Driving Agent
+## Implement a Basic Driving Agent

 >To begin, your only task is to get the smartcab to move around in the environment.
 At this point, you will not be concerned with any sort of optimal driving policy.
 Note that the driving agent is given the following information at each intersection: